Changissnz/selfinterest/README.md

 endeavor would be able to solve those issues.
 On this second truth, the consequences of obeying it have a relation with the social standing of the individual or organization.
-A second statement on this truth is that boredom is a sin, primarily because the state of existence is in mismatch with the motive, but variably comparable with sins of pro-action when such efforts can be misguided for some long-running scheme of malice.
+A second statement on this truth is that boredom is a sin, primarily because the state of existence is in mismatch with the motive, although variably comparable with sins of pro-action when those efforts can be misguided for some long-running scheme of malice.